microsoft/infersharpaction/README.md

 #### `report-on-files`
 By default, the analyzer will report issues on all input binaries set to `binary-path`.
 If you prefer to see the warnings on a specific set of files (for example, changed files in a PR), provide a list of file paths delimited either by spaces or commas; for example, _src/project1/class1.cs,src/project2/class2.cs_.

-#### `opt-out-telemetry`
-Your code or artifacts will never leave GitHub, and the analyzer will not collect any personally-identifiable information.
-It exclusively collects usage data that would help improve the analysis.
-Set to `true` if you would like to opt out.

 ## Report On Changed Files Only From PRs
 The tool can be tuned to analyze only the changed files in a pull request.
 To do this, select any Github Action which retrieves the changed files in a pull request (for example, [Get All Changed Files Action](https://github.com/marketplace/actions/get-all-changed-files)) and configure it to `report-on-files` as follows: